 When power is first turned on, a hardware reset circuit forces the LED to blink ON for a short (barely noticeable) time.
 If this fails to happen, there is something seriously wrong with the power supply or LED.
-Check the TROUBLESHOOTING section on page 33 for details.
+Check the TROUBLESHOOTING section on page 35 for details.

-If the LED blinks ON initially, but then fails to come on any more, or if it blinks ON every 2 seconds in a "heartbeat" pattern, there must be some kind of hardware/software problem.
-These conditions usually indicate an EPROM checksum error caused by improper user modifications or a defective EPROM chip.
+If the LED blinks on initially, but then fails to come on any more, there must be some kind of hardware/software problem.
+This condition usually indicates an EPROM checksum error caused by improper user modifications.
 See the EPROM MODIFICATIONS section on page 18 for details.

-If the LED blinks OFF occasionally (or constantly), the box is working OK, but it is indicating that there is something unusual with the time code and/or serial data signals which are coming into the box.
+If the "POWER" LED blinks OFF occasionally (or constantly), the box is working OK, but it is indicating that there is something unusual with the time code and/or serial data signals which are coming into the box.

 The most serious problems, which blink the LED off for about 500ms per occurrence, are any serial data reception errors.
 These may include setup errors (wrong baud rate, parity, etc.), random communication errors (like parity or framing errors), or protocol errors.
-If there is no connection to the serial interface, no serial errors will be indicated.
+If there is no connection to the serial interface, it cannot make the LED blink, and you should read further.